steveturbek/SunPower-PVS-Supervisor/README.md

 ### How does it work?
 It is suprisingly simple!
 The PVS6 'listens' to certain circuits the Solar Panels & Microinverters are on.
 The microinverters send a message on the AC electical wiring, called "Power Line Communication".
 PVS6 has white and black, white and red braided cables.
 These are consumption Current Transformers how it measures (estimates but accurate. )   Solar ones are a lot more accurate, and get the data from micro inverters as a fall back.
+NO wireless communication from micro inverters to PVS6.

 ## References
 I am indebted to other projects that inspired and informed this project.
 I hope I can pay it back to help others